Raptor123471/DingoLingo/README.md

 d!remove / d!rm
 ```

-* Removes a specific title in the queue
+* Removes a song from the queue (defaults to last song)

 ```
 d!stop / d!st